bagustris/disertasi-ser/s3_note.md

 - what did you have done today, what is your plan for tomorrow

 ---
+2019-12-18:
+- This may the last note in this file
+- making journal with markdown file is very heavy, especially by direct editing in Github
+- I moved to journal in plain text (~/Dropbox/journal/) using text editor only.

+---
 2019-11-28:
 - Converation: a balance between speaking and listening.
 - Pay attention on conversation!